ipinfo/sample-database/IP to Country ASN/README.md

 ## Joined database of our free IP to Country and IP to ASN Database

-This database is part of our [free IP data downloads offering](https://ipinfo.io/products/free-ip-database).
-The database is updated daily, provides full accuracy, and includes both IPv4 and IPv6 information in one database download.
-This database is created by joining our IP to Country and IP to ASN database.
-The database join operation is optimized and standardized for IP queries.
+The IP to Country ASN database is part of our [free IP data downloads offering](https://ipinfo.io/products/free-ip-database).
+The IP to Country ASN database is our ultimate free IP database combining both country and ASN information in a single database.
+Features of the [IP to Country ASN database](https://ipinfo.io/developers/ip-to-country-asn-database) includes:

+- Full accuracy with zero compromise.
+The dataset is updated daily to ensure the highest accuracy possible.
+- The dataset is a merged subset of our premium [IP to Geolocation Database](https://ipinfo.io/products/ip-geolocation-database) and [ASN database](https://ipinfo.io/products/asn-database).
+- It includes both IPv4 and IPv6 data in a single dataset.
+- It includes both country and ASN information, which means that for each IP address query, you will receive both of these pieces of information.
+- The data is tabular and unnested, making it extremely easy to use.
+- Our free databases are licensed under CC-BY-SA 4.0.
+- Comes in MMDB, CSV, and JSON formats.

 # Database Schema & Description